blockchain-lab/shared_vision_towards_programmable_economy/README.md

 On top of this global communication infrastructure we build email, videoconferencing, entertainment platforms, search engines, marketplaces, countless cloud services, and essentially a digital economy.
 These examples often contain a single central point of control and authority.
 It has proven hard to create a decentralized governance layer for such vital public infrastructure.

 Joseph Stiglitz co-authored the "Architecture of Economic Systems" in 1985, describing how decision making units can be organized together within a system.
 It presents a basic framework to compare the performance of decentralized and centralized economic systems.
-Centralized economic systems have given away to decentralized forms.
+Centralized economic systems have given way to decentralized forms.
 The current challenge is to further refine the decentralized form: storage and governance of authoritative answers to ownership questions use a public and transparent infrastructure.

 Trust, accountability and reputation mechanisms are closely tied.